Fibrocalculous Pancreatic Diabetes

 Q. What is the link between insulin resistance and chronic pancreatitis?

-- Some studies have shown that patient with pancreatic diabetes have hepatic insulin resistance due to internalization of hepatic insulin receptors and GLUT2
+- Some studies have shown that patients with pancreatic diabetes have hepatic insulin resistance due to internalization of hepatic insulin receptors and GLUT2

 - The role of the pancreatic polypeptide has also been proposed